jamesw343/PixMob_IR/README.md

 ```

 Fields:
-* `/grst`: When set to 1'b0, in addition to turning off LEDs and clearing the CFG memories, the [global post-release color](#global-post-release-color) is cleared, the EEPROM data at addresses 0x02 and 0x03 are reset back to zero (post-reset time and currently-unknown field), and the [global sustain time](#global-sustain-time-gst) is reset to 480ms.
+* `/grst`: When set to 1'b0, in addition to turning off LEDs and clearing the CFG memories, the background color is cleared, the EEPROM data at addresses 0x02 and 0x03 are reset back to zero (`repeat delay` and `repeat count`), and the [global sustain time](#global-sustain-time-gst) is reset to 480ms.

 ### IR Command Fields: Attack, Sustain, and Release